Renko chart

 A Renko chart (練行足, also written 練り足 neriashi) is a type of financial chart of Japanese origin used in technical analysis that measures and plots price changes.
 A renko chart consists of bricks (煉瓦, renga), which proponents say more clearly show market trends and increase the signal-to-noise ratio compared to typical candlestick charts.

 Construction

-Renko charting is similar to point-and-figure in that time doesn't play a role in Renko charts.
+Renko charting is similar to point-and-figure in that time does not play a role in Renko charts.
 Renko blocks (or bricks) are plotted using the following rules: